top of page

 Bio

-Yali Szulanski is an award winning educational wellness consultant, teacher, and spiritual educator.
-She works with individuals, families, schools, and community organizations to create a shared language of emotional wellness, and community strength.
-Yali listens to the needs of her clients, helps them recognize, name, and validate their emotions, and move through challenges with ease.
-Her method combines movement, creative expression, breath work, and trauma-informed therapeutic practice.
+She works with individuals, families, schools, and community organizations to build a shared language of emotional wellness and collective resilience.
+Yali listens with care, helping clients recognize, name, and honor their emotions while gently guiding them through life’s challenges.
+Her approach integrates movement, creative expression, breath work, and trauma-informed, body-mind-spirit practices.

 kinneret.JPG